MCSManager/Documentation/getting-started/runtime-environment.md

 # Runtime Environment

-MCSManager can ne easily deployed on both Windows and Linux platforms.
+MCSManager can be easily deployed to both Windows and Linux platforms.
 As a lightweight control panel, only Node.js is required.

 Required **Node.js** version: **14.17.6** or above.